(This post contains affiliate links. Read my full disclosure.)

 This is definitely something I can use: I’m often nervous doing presentations but it’s about how the audience will react and whether they think I’m good enough to earn my fee and worries like that – for me it’s not the fear of there being an audience per se.

-He makes the point that we should customise presentations for each audience, which I hope you knew already.
+He makes the point that we should customize presentations for each audience, which I hope you knew already.

 There are some tips that I hadn’t seen before, such as: